A2D2: Fine-Tuning Any-Length Discrete Diffusion for Adaptive Decoding

 Abstract

-Masked discrete diffusion models (MDMs) offer a simple and stable likelihood-based framework for sequence generation and have recently been extended to any-length settings via token insertion.
-However, principled reward-guided fine-tuning for any-length discrete diffusion remains largely unexplored.
+Discrete diffusion models offer a simple and stable likelihood-based framework for sequence generation, recently extended to any-length settings via token insertion.
+Principled reward-guided fine-tuning for any-length discrete diffusion, however, remains largely unexplored.

-We introduce Finetuning Any-Length Discrete Diffusion for Adaptive Decoding (A2D2), a unified framework for reward-guided fine-tuning of any-length MDMs.
-A2D2 formulates generation as a controlled continuous-time Markov chain and jointly optimizes insertion and unmasking policies to learn a reward-tilted path measure without requiring target samples.
-We derive the Radon–Nikodym derivative for the joint insertion–unmasking process and introduce the Adaptive Joint Decoding (AJD) loss, which provably minimizes trajectory-induced error while preserving the target distribution.
-Empirically, A2D2 improves reward optimization, generation accuracy, and flexibility over prior fixed-length and inference-time guidance methods.
+We introduce Fine-Tuning Any-Length Discrete Diffusion for Adaptive Decoding (A2D2), a unified framework for reward-guided fine-tuning of any-length discrete diffusion models via joint optimization of the insertion and unmasking policies together with a quality-based inference schedule.
+We derive the Radon–Nikodym derivative for the joint insertion–unmasking path measures, enabling theoretically guaranteed convergence to the intractable reward-tilted sequence distribution without requiring target samples.
+Building on this, we establish unmasking and insertion quality as tractable approaches for minimizing decoding error and introduce the Adaptive Joint Decoding (AJD) loss, which provably yields the optimal path measure that generates the reward-tilted distribution.
+Empirically, A2D2 improves reward optimization while enhancing generation flexibility and accuracy over prior fixed-length fine-tuning and inference-time guidance methods.

 Key Contributions

-• We introduce A2D2, a unified framework for reward-guided fine-tuning of any-length masked discrete diffusion models via joint optimization of the insertion and unmasking policies and quality-based inference schedule.
+• We introduce A2D2, a unified framework for reward-guided fine-tuning of any-length discrete diffusion models via joint optimization of the insertion and unmasking policies and a quality-based inference schedule.

 • We derive the Radon–Nikodym derivative for the joint insertion and unmasking path measures, enabling theoretically-guaranteed convergence to an intractable reward-tilted sequence distribution.